apache/incubator-stormcrawler/external/elasticsearch/README.md

 Warning
 ---------------------
 If you are running StormCrawler in distributed mode on a Storm 1.0.3 cluster or below, you'll need to upgrade the log4j and slf4j dependencies (see [STORM-2326](https://issues.apache.org/jira/browse/STORM-1386)).
-This won't be necessary in the next release of Apache Storm.
+This isn't necessary in the more recent releases of Apache Storm.

 Also with Elasticsearch 5.x, we now have to specify the following for the Maven Shade configuration\: